 I don’t know if it’s just me but waking up in a new city is always exciting.
 And I never have any problem getting up early (in contrast with waking up in my own bed).
 First things first, we started our day with a hearty breakfast.
 My son was thrilled to find out they have delicious chocolate milk in Belgium.
 So, he treated himself to one for breakfast.
 While enjoying some delicious pastries and coffee, the adult part of the family made plans for the day.

 We decided to explore the city more and went to some local food shops.
 After that, we planned to visit the Hof van Busleyden Museum, which I was really looking forward to.

 Mechelen sends you on a way & Food tasting

-It’s something so typical for Flemish (and some Dutch towns), that I always love exploring them when travelling there.
-During the Crusades men would go to war and many of them would never come back, leaving many widows and orphans behind.
-That’s why, these women started supporting each other and living together.
-Soon, small communities grew and became a city neighbourhoods with its own breweries, nursery homes and stores.
-Today, many of those beguinages are beautiful urbanistic areas and often under the UNESCO’s protection.
+It’s something so typical for Flemish (and some Dutch towns) that I always love exploring them when travelling around those countries.
+During the Crusades, men often went to war without returning, leaving many widows and orphans behind.
+That’s why those women started supporting each other and living together.
+Soon, small communities grew and became city neighbourhoods with their own breweries, nursery homes and stores.
+Today, many of those beguinages are beautiful architectural areas, often protected by UNESCO.

-*Child friendly TIP: The whole area of the Large Beguinage is a pedestrian zone.
+⤷ Child-friendly TIP: The whole area of the Large Beguinage is a pedestrian zone.
 So, it’s great for kids to run around and explore it themselves.